aleksandrmaksimoviclt/Shell-scripts/README.md

 ###setup_django_project
-Automates installation and setup of Django Franework in python3 virtual environment.
+Automates installation and setup of Django Franework in python3 virtual environment for local development.